Spanish Town, U.S. Virgin Islands

 Spanish Town is a historic plantation location and settlement on the island of Saint Croix in the United States Virgin Islands.
 It is currently part of Renaissance Industrial Park and Port.
-The property is bisected by the U.S. Virgin Islands Highway 66 Nelvin Evan's Highway.To the north is the location of a solar array which is colocated with a sheep farm.
+The property is bisected by the U.S. Virgin Islands Highway 66 Melvin Evan's Highway.To the north is the location of a solar array which is colocated with a sheep farm.
 Spanish Town also has a foot race track on the south.